keyboardDrummer/Miksilo/README.md

 '*Packrat Parsing: Simple, Powerful, Lazy, Linear Time*' to deal with problems associated with such grammars.

 ###State
 Currently I'm only working on particles that enable a Java to JVM bytecode translation.
 I'm using JVM as a target because it's a relatively high level language so it's easy to compile to.
 My current goal is to finish or almost finish a Java compiler.
-I'd say currently it's about halfway done.
-After that I'd like to use very different languages for front and back-end, say Haskell as a front-end and Javascript as a back-end.
+I'd say it's about halfway done.
+After that I'd like to use very different languages for front- and back-end, say Haskell as a front-end and Javascript as a back-end.
 I'm curious what the similarities between these languages from different paradigms are and how many compiler particles can be reused between different languages.

 ###Introduction Video
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=IHFHcf61g-k